My First Post is Inspired by Disability

 “Look, I pooped!”
 We heard her exclaim with a smile too big for her face.
 “Now, I need to wash my hands.”
 She boasted proudly.

-I tell her that every human has challenges, some more than others, some less visible, but I don’t know anyone who doesn’t have concerns about how they appear or sound to others from time to time.
+I tell her that every human faces challenges—some more than others, some less visible—but I don’t know anyone who never worries about how they appear or sound to others.
 Everyone wants to belong and deserves to feel good about who they are.

-I tell her, “Abby, I suck at technology.
+“Abby, I suck at technology.
 It’s exhausting.
 I get distracted by the flashy images.
-I want to write but what if I can’t develop an online presence—then what?”
+I want to write, but what if I can’t figure out how to work online—then what?”

-I smile inside myself, “Where did she come from?
+“Where did she come from?
 How did I get so lucky to have her to listen to, cherish, and hold?”
+I smile to myself.

 I listened.
 I am here, bubble wrap or not, writing as The Salty Crone.

 I joined Substack to witness you, honor your craft, and learn from you.
-I want to receive your wit, wisdom, and healing stories.
+I want to soak in your wit, wisdom, and healing stories.

-I’m relaxing the old nagging voices that numb and dumb us with horse shit.
-I’ve seen too much to be hushed.
-When I stare at myself in the mirror and say, “But Prajna….”
-I will be like Abby with the fire of curiosity under my butt and burn off that nonsense and choose to write—to live.
+I’m letting go of the old nagging voices that numb and dumb us with horse shit.
+I’ve seen too much to be silenced.
+When I hesitate to push the PUBLISH BUTTON, “But Prajna…,” I will channel Abby’s fire of curiosity—let it burn away the nonsense—and choose to write, to live.
 I will remind myself (and you) of all the hard things Abby has accomplished with less physical ability than most of us.

-I don’t necessarily enjoy writing about hard things.
-Yet the more I write, the hard and heavy feel easier and lighter, more beautiful and appreciated—healing happens for me and I hope for you.
-An intimate embrace of the messy beautiful occurs—followed by integration into a blossoming whole life.
+I don’t always enjoy writing about hard things.
+Yet, the more I write, the heavier becomes lighter, the hard becomes soft, and empowerment happens—for me, and I hope for you.
+Writing becomes an intimate embrace of the messy and the beautiful.

 Wait.
 Maybe I do enjoy writing about and through the messy muddy middle.

-Raw vulnerable writing is a doorway to stepping out of cages of outdated modes of ‘normative, perfection, and pleasing’ that mask who we are.
-This is how I root more in my body, center in life—as it is, and witness meaning bloom.
-Life becomes a playground for words, hearts, and art that connect us to a deep soul-filled life.
-Tears from hardships turn into joyous celebrations.
-We stand together in our hard-won wisdom.
+Raw, vulnerable writing is a doorway to stepping out of the cages of outdated modes—‘normative,’ ‘perfection,’ and ‘pleasing’—that mask who we truly are.
+Through this, I root more deeply in my body, center myself in life as it is, and witness meaning.
+Life becomes a playground for words, hearts, and art that connect us to a deep, soul-filled existence.
+Tears born from hardship transform into joyous celebrations.
+Together, we stand rooted in our hard-won wisdom.

-I write from the margins of life as this is where I dwell—with differences/disability and GIFT.
-The more I stay here, with full allowance to be human—the more words fall out of me—like a gift.
+I write from the margins of life because this is where I dwell—with differences, disability, and GIFT.
+The more I stay here, leaning into the human, the more words pour out of me—like a river.

-Call me an introvert, someone who prefers in-person connections, or a techno-phobia-maniac.
-I haven’t fully unpacked my social dilemma.
-I was in years of twelve-step recovery meetings with head in hands, who rarely raised her hand, lived in a cloister, later exited an ashram/cult of ten years, never married, and still prefer silent retreats—a nomadic lifestyle over the boardwalk, block parties, or social gatherings.
+Call me an introvert, someone who prefers in-person connections, or a techno-phobia-maniac—I haven’t fully unpacked my social dilemma.
+I’ve spent years in twelve-step recovery meetings, rarely raising my hand, yet with immense respect for the raw honesty.
+I lived in a cloister, exited an ashram (or cult) after ten years, never married, and still savor solitude.

-However, I’m proud to be called candid—the salty crone!
+I’m proud to be known for embodying candor, wit, and wisdom—the salty crone!

 Like all of us, I am growing older.
-I like to challenge and dispel myths about aging, pleasure, and uniqueness—no matter where we find ourselves on the ever-changing and sometimes evolving human spectrum.
-It’s a privilege to grow older, to receive and know in our blood and our bones the wisdom of those who have gone before us.
+I relish the chance to challenge and dispel myths about aging, pleasure, and uniqueness—no matter where we find ourselves on the ever-changing, evolving human spectrum.
+Growing older is a privilege—an accumulation of ancient wisdom received from the blood and bones the wisdom of those who have gone before us.

 Enough on Not Sex, back to Abby.
 She is superior in feeling, sensing, caring, loving, and showing up in a world that did not plan on her heroic thriving.